 - All Isabella (fawn).

-In the next sections, we will take a closer look at how canine color genetics creates all nine of these Doberman colors.
+In the next sections, we will examine how canine color genetics creates all nine of these Doberman colors.

 We will also look more closely at serious health issues that can come about when Doberman breeders focus too closely on breeding solely for coat color.